blitz3d-ng/package/README.md

 ## Download

-You can get the latest Windows build from the [releases page](https://github.com/blitz3d-ng/blitz3d-ng/releases).
-This build includes Direct3D 7 & OpenGL runtimes, without DirectPlay.
+You can get the latest Windows & macOS builds from the [releases page](https://github.com/blitz3d-ng/blitz3d-ng/releases).

-If you're looking to customize your build further or interested in macOS or Linux, please see the next section.
+If you're looking to customize your build further or interested in Linux/other platforms, see [Building](#Building).

 ## Support